mcfnord/rml/src/dishonest.md

 On the witness stand, my attorney asked her to measure the level of fear she felt toward me, and she swore it was 4 out of 5.
 Pretty scary.
-So we pressed play on this recording.
+So we pressed play on the recording of her call to the non-emergency police line

-*embed*

-She sure looked freaked out as it played.
-She confirmed her 4-of-5 fear metric, and repeated a dorky line, "We don't know what he's capable of!"
+She sure looked freaked out as it played, perhaps because in the recording, she sounded bored and annoyed (and she always sounds annoyed).
+After it played, she confirmed her 4-of-5 fear metric, and repeated a dorky line, "We don't know what he's capable of!"
 We do know she's capable of going from bored to terrified sometime *after* calling the police on the non-emergency contact line.
 And we